Chart Color Schemes

 Educational outcomes in Ulladulla fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 14.1%, significantly lower than the NSW average of 32.2%.
-This indicates a need for targeted educational initiatives.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 9.8%, followed by postgraduate qualifications (2.5%) and graduate diplomas (1.8%).
-Vocational credentials are prominent, with 42.0% of residents aged 15+ holding them - advanced diplomas at 9.4% and certificates at 32.6%.
+Trade and technical skills are prominent, with 42.0% of residents aged 15+ holding vocational credentials – advanced diplomas at 9.4% and certificates at 32.6%.

 Frequently Asked Questions - Education